BabylonJS/OldDocumentationSite/content/extensions/Viewer/Configuring_the_viewer.md

 <babylon extends="minimal" model="https://playground.babylonjs.com/scenes/Rabbit.babylon"></babylon>
 ```

+To understand the default configuration in more detail and learn how to recreate it using HTML see [Recreating the default configuration for the viewer](/extensions/Recreating_the_default_configuration)

 ## Extending and changing the default configurations

 The default configuration types can be overwritten using many methods described below.
 As the configuration object never contains Array, any attribute in it can be references using a string, and can therefore be overwritten.